+On June 9, 2005, the Company entered into an Amended and Restated Loan and Security Agreement with Silicon Valley Bank and KeyBank National Association to be effective as of June 3, 2005.
+The amended agreement increases the total size of the Company's senior bank credit facilities from \$13 million to \$28.5 million by increasing the accounts receivable line of credit from \$9 million to \$15 million and increasing the acquisition term line of credit from \$4 million to \$13.5 million.

-The Company has a \$13.0 million credit facility comprising a \$9.0 million accounts receivable line of credit and a \$4.0 million acquisition term line of credit.
-The credit facility was amended on January 31, 2005 to increase the accounts receivable line of credit from \$6.0 million to \$9.0 million.
-The accounts receivable line of credit, which expires in December 2005, provides for a borrowing capacity of up to 80% of eligible accounts receivable, subject to certain borrowing base calculations as defined, but in no event more than \$9.0 million.
-Borrowings under this line of credit bear interest at the bank's prime rate plus 1.00% (6.75% at March 31, 2005).
-As of March 31, 2005, there was \$2.0 million outstanding under the accounts receivable line of credit and the amount available was approximately \$4.7 million.
+The accounts receivable line of credit, which expires in December 2008, provides for a borrowing capacity equal to all eligible accounts receivable, including 80% of unbilled revenue, subject to certain borrowing base calculations as defined in the agreement, but in no event more than \$15 million.
+Borrowings under this line of credit bear interest at the bank's prime rate plus 1.25% (7.25% at June 30, 2005).
+As of June 30, 2005, there was \$6 million outstanding under the accounts receivable line of credit and the amount available was approximately \$8.5 million, as determined by the end of period borrowing base calculation.

-The Company's \$4.0 million term acquisition line of credit provides an additional source of financing for certain qualified acquisitions.
-As of March 31, 2005 the balance outstanding under this acquisition line of credit was approximately \$3.6 million.
-Borrowings under this acquisition line of credit bear interest equal to the average four year U.S. Treasury note yield plus 3.50% - the initial \$2.5 million draw, of which \$2.1 million remains outstanding, bears interest of 7.11% at March 31, 2005 and the subsequent \$1.5 million draw, all of which remains outstanding, bears interest of 6.90% at March 31, 2005 and are repayable in thirty-six equal monthly installments.
+The Company's \$13.5 million term acquisition line of credit provides an additional source of financing for certain qualified acquisitions.
+As of June 30, 2005 the balance outstanding under this acquisition line of credit was approximately \$3.3 million.
+Borrowings under this acquisition line of credit bear interest equal to the average four year U.S. Treasury note yield plus 3.50% - the initial \$2.5 million draw, of which \$1.9 million remains outstanding, bears interest of 7.11% at June 30, 2005 and the subsequent \$1.5 million draw, of which \$1.4 million remains outstanding, bears interest of 6.90% at June 30, 2005.
+Each are repayable in thirty-six equal monthly installments beginning October 21, 2004, and April 20, 2005, respectively.
 The Company is entitled to make payments of accrued interest only for the first three monthly installments.